- Problem

 - Career-transition proof is stronger when each claim has a cleared source.

-This track exists to turn active learning into a public proof archive.
-It should grow with confirmed coursework, ArcGIS work, screenshots, lab notes, maps, dashboards, and short writeups as each artifact is cleared for public use.
+This track turns active learning into a public proof archive.
+It grows with confirmed coursework, ArcGIS work, screenshots, lab notes, maps, dashboards, and short writeups — each one added when it's cleared, and not a day sooner.